AnaztaziaM/FCC_WD_Tribute-Page/README.md

 # FCC_WD_Tribute-Page
 **FreeCodeCamp- Responsive Web Design Certification course-Tribute Page project.
 This project is one of the projects in FeeCodeCamp- Responsive Web Design Certification course.
-The README is created by Freecodecamp.I am using these to illustrate why is my code looks like it is.**
+The README is created by Freecodecamp.I am using these to illustrate why is my code looks like it is.** You can see my webpage here:https://codepen.io/anaztaziam/full/RwadgMp

 Responsive Web Design Projects - Build a Tribute Page